Opening and Deepening Your Spiritual Connection

 Who is Michael Young?

-Michael Young is a nationally known healing facilitator and teacher who is the founder and director of the COHSW.
+Michael Young is an internationally known healing facilitator and teacher who is the founder and director of the COHSW.
 Michael has worked as a healing facilitator and life mentor since 1988 and has taught small groups of interested students for most of that time.
 He founded the COHSW in 1998.
 His professional training includes graduating from the New England School of Acupuncture, the Barbara Brennan School of Healing, A Society of Souls School of Integrated Kabbalistic Healing and the Center for Intentional Living.
 Michael is also a gifted teacher of core shamanic practices and leads sweatlodges regularly near Hot Springs, NC.